nathanvale/imessage-timeline/docs/bun-script-best-practices.md

 # Bun script best practices (CLI-focused)

-This repository ships a TypeScript CLI (`imessage-timeline`).
+This repository ships a TypeScript CLI (`chatline`).
 We leverage Bun for local development convenience and faster tooling, while retaining Node + Vitest for testing and release stability.